day8/re-frame/docs/Performance-Problems.md

-**Third**, because Reagent gets 361 `falses`, it will further rerender all 361 sub-components even though 360 of them produce the same hiccup as last time - only one position in the gird has changed.
+**Third**, because Reagent gets 361 `falses`, it will further rerender all 361 sub-components even though 360 of them produce the same hiccup as last time - only one position in the grid has changed.

 So, when a new stone is placed on the board, and the game state changes, that triggers a large amount of unnecessary calculation, just to figure